sintefmath/cloudflow_keystone/cpp/README.md

    * keystone: a standalone library for using keystone
    * keystone_login: an executable program for getting a session token
    * keystone_check: an executable program for checking a session token.
-   * keystone_roles: an executable program for listing roles of a user
+   * keystone_roles: an executable program for listing roles of a user.
+   * keystone_https: an executable program for getting a session token while specifying location of CA certificat file.
    * keystone_c_example: an example program using the DLL interface in C.

 Building